 Preparation:

 - Boil the potatoes, carrots, and eggs.
-Peel and dice them small when they are warm.
+Peel and dice them small when lukewarm.

-The perfect sandwich to take to work or on an outing.
+The perfect sandwich to take to work or on a trip.
 Simple, hearty, and with a gourmet touch.

 Ingredients (1 sandwich):